manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/Mahabharata.md

 7. Bring out hte concern and anxieties of King Dusyanta regarding Sakuntala's parentage in act 1.
 Does the play reflect a simliar process in his queries about Sarva-Damana in Act 7 ?
 8. **Write a short note on the characters of Priyamvada and Anasuya in Kalidasa's play.**
 9. Identify the speaker, and the context and comment critically on the follwoing lines :
-   "It is just such women, selfish, sweet "
+   "It is just such women, selfish, sweet, false, that entice fools"
+10.
 #### cilapattikaram
 1. What is the impact of the absense of Kannaki's direct speaking voice in "*The Book of Vanci*" ?
 2. Comment ont heprocess of significance of hte deification of Kannaki as a goddess in the Book of vanci.
+3. Critically comment on the notoin of justice as portrayed in "The book of Vanci"